 How to Toast Pepitas (No Shell Pumpkin Seeds)

 If you have ever toasted your own seeds or nuts, you know that you can never go back to buying toasted seeds from the store.
 There is just something about freshly toasted nuts that store-bought ones just can't replicate.
-Maybe it's the warmth when it comes fresh out of the oven?
-Or the extra crispy crunch they seem to have.
-I just can't put my finger on it, but if you know, then you know!
+Maybe it's the warmth when it comes fresh out of the oven, or the extra crispy crunch they seem to have.

 All you need to toast your own pepitas are: